Jeff Torborg: Coaching, managing, and broadcasting career

 For the rest of the 1990s, Torborg worked as a sportscaster for the likes of CBS Radio and Fox.
 At CBS Radio, Torborg served as a color commentator for three World Series (1995–1997) alongside Vin Scully.
-While at Fox, Torborg served as a color commentator from 1996–2000.
+While at Fox, Torborg served as a color commentator from 1996 to 2000.

 Torborg returned to managing in May of 2001 to replace Montreal Expos manager Felipe Alou, on a three-year deal.
 When Jeffrey Loria, who had owned the Expos, sold the team and bought the Florida Marlins in 2002, he brought Torborg to Florida with him to serve as manager.
 The team went that year.
 After starting the 2003 season with a record, the Marlins fired Torborg.
 Jack McKeon was hired to replace him and led the team to a 2003 World Series victory.
-Torborg held no ill will for the firing; months later, Torborg was at his summer home in New Jersey painting his dock and noticed a child had fell off into the water and raced to rescue him.
+Torborg held no ill will for the firing, saying "there was no bitterness", and adding that he was "thrilled" that the team had gone on to win the World Series that year.
+Torborg also felt that there must have been a larger purpose at play, as he was in the right place at the right time in September.
+Instead of being with the Marlins, he was at his summer home in New Jersey painting his dock when he noticed a two year child had fallen into the water.
+Torborg was able to rescue the toddler, saving his life.

 Torborg returned to broadcasting for Fox.
 He served as the color commentator for Atlanta Braves games on FSN South and Turner South in 2006, where he was partnered with Bob Rathbun.
 Neither Torborg nor Rathbun was retained for the 2007 season.